After a short adventure with Xiaomi Mi 8 128GB global version, bought by my wife I decided to get a newer model – Mi 9.

 Considering the macro picture possibility, it can be achieved even by the 48MP image (Pic.
 19-20).
 There is completely no option to gain it by wide-angle mode (Pic.
 18).

 The minimum distance, as we can put our device a front of an object is about 10cm.
 That’s good and much better than in Mi 8, where we were able to take images from about 25-30cm distance.
 It means, that even normal images can bring a better view, than in the previous model (Pic.
 21,22).

-Zoom factor works exactly the same.
-Because Xiaomi Mi 9, as well as its predecessor, Mi 8, have only 2x optical zoom camera, there is no possibility to have a better image.
-I even would say, that this 2x optical zoom is even bit worse in Mi 9, than in Mi 8.
+The zoom factor works exactly the same.
+Because Xiaomi Mi 9, as well as its predecessor, Mi 8, has only a 2x optical zoom camera, there is no possibility to have a better image.
+I even would say, that this 2x optical zoom is even a bit worse in Mi 9 than in Mi 8.
 Anyway, the biggest downside of Mi 9 zoom is its disappearance in the Panorama photo mode!
 If you jump to my Mi 8 zoom camera test, you see, that there is a 2x zoom option also for panoramic pictures, which correspond to the optical zoom factor in hat device.
 In Xiaomi Mi 9 6GB 128GB (Global Version) this feature has been switched off, unfortunately.

 Despite lack of zoom option in Panorama mode, and a bit worst optical zoom camera in Mi 9 it remains a still useful option, as long as you remember to set your focus correctly!
 Seeing my 8x zoom image below you have the best example of wrongly adjusted focus, which can make your image blurry, in spite of the camera quality (Pic.
 23 – 25).